playcanvas/developer.playcanvas.com/content/ja/tutorials/keepyup-part-six.md

 UiMenu.attributes.add("overlay", {type: "entity"});

-// エンティティ毎に一度呼び出される初期化コード
-UiMenu.prototype.initialize = function() {
+// initialize code called once per entity UiMenu.prototype.initialize = function() {
     this.on('enable', this.onEnable, this);
     this.on('disable', this.onDisable, this);

     this.onEnable();
 };

 UiMenu.prototype.onEnable = function () {
-    // 背景のクリックをリッスンする
+    // Listen for clicks on the background

     this.overlay.enabled = true;
     this.overlay.element.on("click", this.start, this);

     if (this.ball) {
         this.ball.model.meshInstances[0].material.depthTest = false;
     }